NOT UNDER THE LAW BUT UNDER GRACE

 God’s elect, God’s true Israel, who include all who are in Christ, belong to God in a special way.
 God Himself is their inheritance.
 Therefore, their service of worship demands the adoration and continual worship of their entire personality.

-And the Lord spake unto Aaron, Thou shalt have no inheritance in their land, neither shalt thou have any part among them: I am thy part and thine inheritance among the children of Israel.
+Then the LORD said to Aaron: “You shall have no inheritance in their land, nor shall you have any portion among them; I am your portion and your inheritance among the children of Israel.
 (Numbers 18:20)

 The meek shall inherit the earth.
 The member of the Body of Christ inherits God—all that He is.